 Postal services in Israel

 The Israeli postal service is both efficient and reliable, with many branches throughout the country.
 While the service is generally reliable, there can be occasional delays during peak times and holidays.
 The post office provides a wide variety of services in addition to mailing letters and packages.
 Post offices in Israel provide services that include banking, currency exchange and Western Union transfers.

 While Hebrew and Arabic are the two official languages in Israel, English is widely used.
 All service providers have an option for English communication, and all large businesses and services have an option for English on their websites.

-There are a number of providers of cable television in Israel, each providing different types of packages.
+There are several providers of cable television in Israel, each providing different types of packages.
 Many series and films on Israeli television are in English.
 They usually have Hebrew subtitles but aren't dubbed, so English-speaking viewers can see them in their original form.